Supreme Court of Singapore: High Court

 The High Court hears both criminal and civil cases as a court of first instance – it can deal with trials of matters coming before the courts for the first time.
 A special aspect of the Court's original jurisdiction is its judicial review jurisdiction.
 The Court exercises two types of judicial review: judicial review under the Constitution of Singapore, and judicial review of administrative acts.

 With a few limited exceptions, the High Court has the jurisdiction to hear and try any action in personam (that is, directed towards a particular person) where the defendant is served with a writ of summons or other originating process in or outside Singapore, or where the defendant submits to the Court's jurisdiction.
 In theory, the Court has unlimited original jurisdiction – it can hear any type of case no matter how trivial or serious.
-In practice, though, parties may be penalized by having to pay higher costs (legal fees) if they choose to bring a civil case before the High Court when it is more appropriately dealt with by a subordinate court.
+In practice, though, parties may be penalised by having to pay higher costs (legal fees) if they choose to bring a civil case before the High Court when it is more appropriately dealt with by a subordinate court.
 Generally, except in probate matters, a civil case must be commenced in the High Court if the value of the claim exceeds S$250,000.
 Probate matters are commenced in the High Court only if the value of the deceased's estate exceeds $3 million, or if the case involves the resealing of a foreign grant of probate or letters of administration.

 Admiralty matters, bankruptcy proceedings and company winding-up proceedings are exclusively heard by the High Court.
 The Court also exercises jurisdiction relating to divorce and matrimonial matters; and to appoint and control the legal guardians of infants (minors) and mentally disordered persons, and make orders concerning their persons and property.
 However, matrimonial and guardianship proceedings have been transferred to the District Court, except for contested applications for the division of matrimonial assets worth $1.5 million or more which are still heard in the High Court.
 Proceedings under the Mental Capacity Act begun in the High Court on or after 1 March 2010 are also dealt with by district courts.

 The High Court has jurisdiction to try all offences committed in Singapore and may also try offences committed outside Singapore in certain circumstances.
 In criminal cases, the High Court generally tries cases where the offences are punishable with death or imprisonment for a term which exceeds ten years.
 The High Court also hears appeals from the decisions of District Courts and Magistrates' Courts in civil and criminal cases, and decides points of law reserved in special cases submitted by a District Court or a Magistrate's Court.
 In addition, the High Court has general supervisory and revisionary jurisdiction over all subordinate courts in any civil or criminal matter.